Waldemar Anton

-Waldemar Anton (Note: Valdemar Anton, Вальдемар Антон; in his early life his name was legally Vladimir Anton, transcribed in German as Wladimir Anton) (born 20 July 1996) is a Professional footballer who plays as a centre-back for Bundesliga club Borussia Dortmund.
-Born in Uzbekistan, he represents the Germany national team.
+Waldemar Anton (/de/; born Vladimir Anton; 20 July 1996) is a German professional footballer who plays as a centre-back for Bundesliga club Borussia Dortmund and the Germany national team.

 Club career

-Hannover 96 II
+Hannover 96

 Anton played eleven matches for Hannover 96 II and scored one goal.
 Since Hannover 96 were in relegation, Anton and Mike-Steven Bähre were signed to professional contracts to help the club.